 Most field placements are under enormous pressure.
 Reduced budgets and clients with increasingly critical needs and histories of negative involvement with social services have resulted in increasing tensions in social work settings.
 As a result, social workers have experienced a variety of threatening situations, and some have been harmed.
 Social work students cannot be completely insulated from the realities of professional life, nor should they be.
 On the other hand, students frequently lack the experience and skills that help more seasoned practitioners assess danger and take appropriate precautions.
 The School recognizes its responsibility to help prepare students to handle potentially dangerous situations by providing students with content on safety training and classroom content on safety issues.
-Volume 3, Chapter 8, Section 1-3 of this manual, "Student Safety," should be reviewed by field instructors carefully.
 The field instructor should provide each student with a copy of the fieldwork site specific policies and procedures related to safety as part of the student orientation to the field placement, and provide fieldwork site required training on safety issues and procedures and requirements related to immunizations and vaccinations.
 The field placement and each of its programs should have a well-rehearsed specific plan of action in which every member of the staff knows exactly what to do in case of danger.
 This plan of action should be rehearsed with students and reviewed on a regular basis.
 It is everyone's responsibility to concentrate on reducing risk in the fieldwork setting.